adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 Right now, [`httputil.ReverseProxy`](https://pkg.go.dev/net/http/httputil#ReverseProxy) appends the client IP to the XFF header.
 It looks like [they are considering](https://github.com/golang/go/issues/50465) either replacing the existing XFF header by default or adding options to append to, overwrite, or preserve the existing header.

-My gut feeling is that the initial more-knobs-to-turn suggestion is better than the limited-and-awkward thing it seems to be turning into.
+My gut feeling is that the initial more-knobs-to-turn suggestion in the issue is better than the limited-and-awkward thing it seems to be turning into.
 (I guess I'll [express my opinion](https://github.com/golang/go/issues/50465#issuecomment-1059987276) there.)

 ### Thoughts on overwriting the XFF header